Mark J. Higgins, CFA, CFP® Author of Investing in U.S. Financial History

 – Allan S. Bufferd

-Overuse of Active Management by Institutions
+Overuse of Active Management by Institutional Investors (2000s)

 “Any pension fund manager who doesn't have the vast majority—and I mean 70% or 80% of his or her portfolio—in passive investments is guilty of malfeasance, nonfeasance, or some other kind of bad feasance!”